What is Petroleum Coke?

-When bitumen from tar sands, such as those found in Alberta, Canada, is processed into crude oil, petcoke is produced as a by-product.
+When bitumen from tar sands, such as those found in Alberta, Canada, processed into crude oil, petcoke produced as a by-product.
 Bitumen has more carbon atoms than ordinary oil, and it is these atoms.
-They are used to make petcoke, which is separated from giant hydrocarbon molecules using heat.
+They are use to make petcoke, which is separate from giant hydrocarbon molecules using heat.

 What Are The Dangers Of Petroleum Coke On Health?

 A significant amount of fugitive dust from pet coke storage and handling activities is hazardous to one’s health.
 The EPA is especially worries about particles of a diameter of 10 micrometers or less (known as PM10) because these are the particles that pass through the throat and nose and into the lungs.
 These particles, when breathed, can harm the heart and lungs, resulting in significant health consequences.
 KCBX’s air quality monitoring equipment at its North and South sites continually detects 10 micrometers and smaller particulate matter concentrations.

 Petroleum coke comprises 90% elemental carbon and 3% to 6% elemental sulfur, with the balance being hydrogen, oxygen, and nitrogen.
 Metals and chemical substances are also present in trace levels.
 While tiny quantities of hazardous compounds have been detected in petroleum coke, research on rats has revealed that the meaning has low toxicity and no indication of carcinogenicity.

 Also Read: History of the Petroleum, Oil and Gas